 1. Earn PMP Certification

 For those project managers seasoned in the field, there is the option of PMP certification.
-PMP (Project Management Professional) is an internationally recognised professional designation offered by the Project Management Institute (PMI).
+PMP (Project Management Professional) is an internationally recognized professional designation offered by the Project Management Institute (PMI).

 PMPs lead projects in most countries and business sectors.
-Being a PMP is not a job title; rather it is a designation gained through extensive project management training and real world application.
-It involves learning a variety of project management styles and techniques to allow the PMP to analyse a situation and apply the appropriate management style.
+Being a PMP is not a job title; rather it is a designation gained through extensive project management training and real-world application.
+It involves learning a variety of project management styles and techniques to allow the PMP to analyze a situation and apply the appropriate management style.

 Upon receiving PMP certification, a project manager will be able to deliver above industry-standard results from projects.
 PMP certification is a mark of distinction in project management.
 It is recognition of large amounts of time spent both studying and practicing project management techniques

 Because of this, PMP certification is a difficult thing to acquire.
 The pre-requisites to apply for the certification are:

 - Secondary degree (high school diploma or equivalent)

 - Minimum 5 years unique, non-overlapping professional experience during which at least 7,500 hours were spent leading and directing the project.